What Is A Social Campaign?

 Firstly, set up the account (obviously).
 This will be the most time-consuming bit.
 Make sure that you answer all the questions as honestly and thoroughly as you can.
 If you don’t, you will get penalised.

-This is the beginning basics of social media.
+This is the beginning basics of social media management.
 I will create a more in depth article in the very near future.
 However, do these basics, and you WILL get engagement.